Nader971/Oracle-SQL-Course/README.md

 LESSON 28

-Constraints: Is to make rules make less miss entering wrong data.
+Constraints: To make rules make less miss entering wrong data.

 •	NOT NULL: Can’t make the table null or empty.

-•	UNIQUE: Is a unique data can be duplicated.
+•	UNIQUE: A unique data that can be duplicated.

 •	CHECK: Check if the data entered is required.

-•	PRIMARY KEY: It’s a unique key generated and cant be duplicated.
+•	PRIMARY KEY: It’s a unique key generated and can't be duplicated.

-•	FOREIGN KEY: It's make reference to PK or another table and can be duplicated and can be null.
+•	FOREIGN KEY: It refers to PK or another table and can be duplicated and nullified.

 o	Example: CREATE TABLE EMP(
 emp_id number(10),